perfood/couch-auth/README.md

 ![Known Vulnerabilities](https://dev.snyk.io/test/github/sl-nx/superlogin/badge.svg)
 ![Build Status](https://github.com/perfood/couch-auth/workflows/Build/badge.svg?branch=master)

-This is a heavily modified [SuperLogin](https://github.com/colinskow/superlogin), re-written in TypeScript and developed with Node 14/16/18 & CouchDB 3.
+This is a heavily modified [SuperLogin](https://github.com/colinskow/superlogin), re-written in TypeScript and developed with Node 16 & CouchDB 3.
 It is compatible with Cloudant when using the CouchDB-style authentication, adapted for current OWASP best practises and can be used on [CloudFoundry](https://www.ibm.com/cloud/cloud-foundry).

 Important breaking changes, see the [Changelog](https://github.com/perfood/couch-auth/blob/master/CHANGELOG.md) for details:
-- `0.17.0`: Replaced `ejs` with `nunjucks`, new templating logic
+- `0.17.0`: Replaced `ejs` with `nunjucks`, new templating logic, requires Node 16 or higher
 - `0.14.0`: Moved db and `sl-users` - structure to UUIDs

 Note that I'm only actively working on / performing security testing for the `local` email/PW authentication strategy.